KenCloud-Tech/prolly-tree-oracle/README.md

 * **function AllowWrite(address to)**
 Grant user `to` read and write permissions on your database.
+`service fee = baseGasFee`

 * **function Put(string calldata dbName, string calldata colName, bytes calldata data)**
   Save the data `data` to the `colName` collection in the database pointed to by `dbName`.
+  `service fee = baseGasFee + gasPerByte * datasize`

+* **Import_from_url(string calldata dbName, string calldata colName, string calldata url, string calldata format)**
+  If you use the Put method to import a large amount of data, you will pay expensive service fees, so we provide off-chain data import services.
+  The off-chain storage service provider will initiate a `Get` request to obtain data through the `URL` you provide.
+  You need to specify the data format through `format`. `format = {ndjson or csv}`
+  `service fee = baseGasFee`

 * **function Get(string calldata dbName, string calldata colName, bytes calldata recordID, string calldata callBack)**
   Get data from the `colName` collection in the database pointed to by `dbName` according to `recordID`.
 You need to provide a callback function to receive the data.
   For example, the callback function I defined in the consumer contract is:`function CallBackFunc(bytes calldata data)`.
 So, the callBack parameter of string type is ``CallBackFunc(bytes)``.
+  `service fee = baseGasFee`

 * **function Index(string calldata dbName, string calldata colName, string calldata idx)**
   Add index `idx` to the `colName` collection in the database pointed to by `dbName`
+  `service fee = baseGasFee`

 * **function Search(string calldata dbName, string calldata colName, bytes calldata querys, string calldata callBack)**
   Use `index.Query` to query data from the `colName` collection in the database pointed to by `dbName`.
 When using it, you can build one or more `index.Query` objects, and serialize the `index.Query` object array into `json` as the parameter `queries`.
 Query methods:`{equal, compare, sort, limit, skip}`
   Similarly, a callback function needs to be provided to receive data
+  `service fee = baseGasFee`

-* **function GetRootCid(string calldata dbName, string calldata callBack)**

-  Get the `RootCid` of the database of the method caller
+* **function GetRootCid(string calldata dbName, string calldata callBack)** Get the `RootCid` of the database of the method caller
   Similarly, a callback function needs to be provided to receive an array of collection indexes
+  `service fee = baseGasFee`

 * **function GetIndex(string calldata dbName, string calldata colName, string calldata callBack)**

   Get the index of the `colName` collection in the database pointed to by `dbName`
   Similarly, a callback function needs to be provided to receive an array of collection indexes
+  `service fee = baseGasFee`

-* **function GetCol(string calldata dbName, string calldata callBack)**

-  Get all collections in the database pointed to by `dbName` Similarly, a callback function needs to be provided to receive an array of collection names
+* **function GetCol(string calldata dbName, string calldata callBack)** Get all collections in the database pointed to by `dbName` Similarly, a callback function needs to be provided to receive an array of collection names
+  `service fee = baseGasFee`

 # Usage
 ### [Click here to learn how to start the service](https://www.youtube.com/watch?v=_T4nLVJaQ5k)
 ## Consumer Contract

-The **Consumer Contract** used for testing is located at `contracts/test.sol`
+The **Consumer Contract** used for testing is located at `contracts/test.sol`, and there is an example of a WebApp project that interacts directly with the oracle: `./webApp`

 Compile the **Consumer Contract** to obtain the ABI file, and use the ***[abigen](https://geth.ethereum.org/docs/tools/abigen)*** to generate **Golang package** corresponding to the contract:
 `abigen --abi={ Path to abi.json } --pkg={ Package name } --out={ The path to the generated .go file }`